norbix/norbix.dev/content/about.md

 I specialize in building **Internal Developer Platforms (IDPs)** and architecting scalable **Software-as-a-Service (SaaS)** systems using microservices and modern cloud-native technologies.

+Before stepping fully into tech, I was a **professional basketball player** — a path that taught me discipline, team dynamics, and what it means to perform under pressure.
+That mindset still drives how I build software today.

+> _"Never say never, because limits, like fears, are often just an illusion."_
+> — **Michael Jordan**

 ---

 ## 🛠️ Areas of Expertise